bandeepsingh123/Obsidian/2 - literature Notes/Books/Network Programming.md

 Everything in unix is a file

 file descriptor -  an integer associated with an open file

+everything on UNIX is a